after-the-sunrise/thadoop/README.md

 	}

+You can feed this subclass to Mapper/Reducer directly, as the superclass implements the Hadoop's writable interface.

+[SampleJob.java]

+	public class SampleJob extends Configured implements Tool {

+		@Override
+		public int run(String[] args) throws Exception {

+			Job job = ...

+			job.setOutputValueClass(SampleWritable.class);

+			...

+			return ...

+		}

+	}

 ### Pig Storage
 Create a subclass of `AbstractTStorage.java`.
-This superclass contains the Pig's loading function implementation.
+This superclass implements the Pig's load function.
-* Reads thrift records stored in Hadoop's Sequence file format.
+* Handles thrift records stored in Hadoop's Sequence file format.
 * Key is ignored, and only the value will be parsed.
-* You will need to import thadoop jar and your subclass jar.

-Subclass implementation should something like below:
+Subclass implementation should look like something below:

 [SampleStorage.java]